What closing costs should you expect?

-There are certain typical costs accompanying closing the sale of a house.
-These expenses are usually divided between the buyer and seller, as noted in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through your process.
+There are certain ordinary expenses linked to closing the sale of a house.
+These expenses are usually split between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through the transaction.

 • Points (optional)